kinged007/gmail-pubsub/README.md

 # Gmail Pub/Sub Processing API

-A fully-autonomous Cloud Run API that receives Gmail push notifications, processes new messages through custom Python logic, and automatically renews Gmail watch subscriptions.
+A fully-autonomous Cloud Run API that receives Gmail push notifications, processes new email messages through custom Python logic, and automatically renews Gmail watch subscriptions.

+This tool is designed to set up the automation easily, while leaving plenty of room for customization and integration with other systems.

 ## 🏗️ Architecture